 The Richard M. Lucas Center for Imaging houses four whole-body MRI systems (three 3.0T, one 7.0T).
 3T2 and 3T3 are part of the Lucas Service Center.
 Both are available on a pay-for-use basis to researchers throughout Stanford University as well as to non-Stanford researchers.
-Individual researchers are trained in magnet safety and scanner operations by the magnet manager or MR research technologists.
+Individual researchers undergo mandatory training in magnet safety and scanner operations by the Magnet Manager or MR Research Technologists.
 Collaborations with the Lucas Center researchers are invited and encouraged.

 For research studies that require the use of one of the whole body magnets at the Lucas Service Center, please contact the Magnet Manager, Karla Epperson (650-521-7836, email@example.com) or the Division Manager, Jessie Leong (650-497-6820, firstname.lastname@example.org).
 Please visit the MRI Safety Training Tab on the left of this page for magnet safety and scanner operations training.

-For additional information regarding the Radiological Sciences Laboratory (RSL), please see http://med.stanford.edu/rsl.html.
+For additional information regarding the Radiological Sciences Laboratory (RSL), please visit http://med.stanford.edu/rsl.html.

 The Radiological Sciences Laboratory (RSL) is a division of the Radiology Department that conducts research in areas of Magnetic Resonance Imaging, X-Ray, X-Ray Computed Tomography, Diagnostic Ultrasound, Positron Emission Tomography and MR-Guided Focused Ultrasound.
 In addition to the 30 to 40 trainees (graduate students and post-docs), there are twelve PhD scientists who collaborate with numerous clinicians and researchers in other departments to develop improved imaging methods for scientific, diagnostic and therapeutic applications.